Nickel Prices – Historical Graph

 1. Supply Dynamics

 The uneven equilibrium between supply and demand greatly affects nickel prices.
-The global nickel supply outpaced its demand for several months, with Indonesia’s production rising by 29.2% year on year in the first 10 months of 2023, according to the International Nickel Study Group.
+According to the International Nickel Study Group, the global nickel supply outpaced its demand for several months, with Indonesia’s production rising by 29.2% yearly.
+This will double in the coming years as the country imports nickel ore from the Philippines to improve production.

 Conversely, its demand remains robust driven by electric vehicle adoption.
-Thus, experts predicted that this need will gradually outstrip the commodity’s supply, leading to its elevated prices.
+Thus, experts predicted this need will gradually outstrip the commodity’s supply.

 2. Weak Demand from China

 The biggest importer of nickel lowers its nickel purchasing by 65%.
-The country’s imports of Class 1 refined nickel totaled just 3,204 tons in April 2023, the lowest monthly total since January 2004.
+The country’s import of Class 1 refined decreased by 3,000 tons as buyers were cautious in investing in the commodity because of the real estate sector’s volatility.

 Additionally, the country’s steel production which uses 75% nickel is significantly low which largely affects nickel prices.